 As a mixed-race, Malaysian and Irish author-illustrator, this is really exciting for me personally but, more importantly, it's also a fantastic opportunity for authors from underrepresented ethnic backgrounds to develop confidence and learn valuable new skills.
 I genuinely didn't even think I'd get through the first round, so to be awarded a place on the Writing for Children course was just the most incredible news.

-(Remote) School's in session from Monday (18th Jan) so watch this space as I plan to share key tips and any useful advice that I pick up during my time at the Academy ...
+(Remote) School's in session soon, so watch this space as I hope to share key tips and any useful advice that I pick up during my time at the Academy ...